-November 22: Violinist Emily Kalish performs Three Pieces for Solo Violin at the Davis Square Theatre in Somerville, MA. at 7 pm.
+Violinist Emily Kalish performed Three Pieces for Solo Violin at the Davis Square Theatre in Somerville, MA.
+Here's the video:

 Tuesday, April 22 at 4 pm: Premiere of Swing-Langam-Fuga for trombone quartet, featuring the Guidonian Hand at the New England Conservatory of Music, Boston, MA on a concert ("Bending Brass") presented by the Boston Microtonal Society.
 Complete video may be viewed on "Audio and Video" page.

 The Guidonian Hand

 Schmerzen for solo violin received its premiere in a concert given by Emily Kalish at St. John's Episcopal Church, Williamstown,MA (Feb.
 23).

 James Bergin is a composer, conductor, violist and teacher.
 His compositions include microtonal and tonal works for chamber ensemble, solo instruments, voice, chorus, piano, and organ.
 He has been a fellow at the Virginia Center for the Creative Arts, and in 2013 received a finalist award from the Massachusetts Cultural Council.

 Since 2006, he has been the executive director of the Boston MicrotonalSociety

 With Julia Werntz (Artistic Director) he founded its chamber ensemble NotaRiotous, dedicated to the performance of microtonal music on traditional instruments, and was its conductor from 2006-2012.